NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/intro-hyperspectral/plot-spectral-signature/plot_spectral_signatures.md

 Data and additional scripts required for this lesson are downloaded programmatically as part of the tutorial.

-The hyperspectral imagery file used in this lesson was collected over the <a href="http://www.neonscience.org/" target="_blank"> National Ecological Observatory Network's </a> <a href="http://www.neonscience.org/field-sites/serc" target="_blank">Smithsonian Environmental Research Center</a> field site in 2021 and processed at NEON headquarters.
+The hyperspectral imagery file used in this lesson was collected over NEON's <a href="http://www.neonscience.org/field-sites/serc" target="_blank">Smithsonian Environmental Research Center</a> field site in 2021 and processed at NEON headquarters.

 The entire dataset can be accessed on the <a href="http://data.neonscience.org" target="_blank">NEON Data Portal</a>.